czim/file-handling/README.md

 Files can be stored using customizable storage implementations.

-A very simple adapter for the Laravel storage
+A very simple adapter/decorator for the Laravel storage is provided.
+For any other framework/setup you will (for now) have to write your own implementation of the `\Czim\FileHandling\Contracts\Storage\StorageInterface`.

 ### Variants